Skip to content

 Big things can’t be compensated

 From a sustainability point of view this is a small step.
-If you’re new to a sustainable lifestyle or don’t know where to start, read this book first (along with this post about an eco-positive lifestyle).
+If you’re new to a sustainable lifestyle or don’t know where to start, read the Hidden Impact by Babette Porcelijn first (along with my article about an eco-positive lifestyle).
 It explains the 10 things that you can do best for the climate crisis.
 Ditching the airplane is a big one for example.
 Living a zero waste lifestyle is not in the top 10.
 Therefore I would recommend to focus on the 10 big things that make the biggest impact.
 So if you could choose between flying but using the Brita on your holidays or going on holiday by train without using the Brita, choose the latter.
 It’s just a matter of impact.

 I have seen people flying to Bali to pick up litter for 4 weeks there.
 I am not against that, I am just saying that it’s not the way to go.
 This does not mean that the Brita is not important, it’s just less important.
 I would recommend on focusing on the big areas first (like when I decided to ditch the plane) and then to the smaller areas (like when I bought the Brita).
 Don’t get me wrong, all effort is great!
 But you want it make a big change, right?
 This way we make the biggest chance of tackling the climate crisis together!